Scorecard Research Beacon

 Search Icon

-How to protect your kids and family from the flu as Christmas countdown begins
+How to protect your kids and family from the flu this Christmas

 WATCH: Flu cases ramp up across US

-Flu cases are on the rise, and experts are sharing tips on how to protect your family from illness in the countdown to Christmas.
+Flu cases are on the rise, and experts are sharing tips on how to protect your family from illness this holiday season.

 According to the latest available Centers for Disease Control and Prevention flu report ending the week of Dec.
-6, there have been nearly 3 million confirmed cases of the flu across the U.S., with at least 30,000 hospitalizations and 1,200 deaths this flu season already, and cases are expected to rise over the holidays.
+13, the agency estimates there have been over 4.6 million cases of the flu across the U.S., with at least 49,000 hospitalizations and 1,900 deaths this flu season already, and cases are expected to rise over the holidays.

 Multiple states including Colorado, Louisiana and New York have been hit hard with flu cases, per CDC data.

-Some schools have been dealing with the spike in cases by switching to remote learning or closing schools early, ahead of scheduled breaks.
+Some schools had to deal with the spike in cases by switching to remote learning or closing schools early, ahead of scheduled breaks.

-In Dexter, Kansas, Dexter Schools USD #471 announced it would close early for winter break, after approximately 25% to 35% of its students called out sick.
+In Dexter, Kansas, Dexter Schools USD #471 announced earlier this month that it would close early for winter break, after approximately 25% to 35% of its students called out sick.

 What is this year's dominant flu variant?